-The practicum is an all-absorbing experience that requires the student's exclusive attention.
+The practicum is a comprehensive experience that requires the student's exclusive attention.
 During the practicum, students are encouraged to register for only nine credit hours (the student teaching practicum, six credit hours; and the professional seminar, three credit hours), and, if possible, not to work.

-Many boards of education and school principals insist on seeing the evaluation of the student-teaching experience as a condition for employment.
 It is to the student's advantage that his/her practicum receives the best possible evaluation.
 The methods class and student teaching are available only to students who have matriculated full time into the graduate teacher education programs.